palantir/conjure-java-example/README.md

     │       └── conf
     │           └── recipes.yml
     ```
-    * build.gradle - configures the project with needed dependencies and applies the gradle plugin, so we can run the server locally or in IDE.
+    * build.gradle - configures the project with needed dependencies and applies the `gradle-conjure` and `application plugins`, so we can run the server locally or in IDE.
     * src/main/java - source classes for the dropwizard application. e.g. RecipeBookResource.java class `implements` the generated Jersey interface.
     * test/main/java - test source classes for simple integration tests that uses generated jersey interface for client interaction.
     * var/conf/recipes.yml - the dropwizard application configuration yml file

 * build.gradle - the root level gradle script where a set of gradle plugins are configured, including [gradle-conjure](https://github.com/palantir/gradle-conjure).
 * settings.gradle - the gradle settings file where all sub projects are configured.
-* versions.props - a property file of the [version recommender plugin](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) with which we can specify versions of project dependencies, including conjure generators.
+* versions.props - a property file of the [nebula version recommender plugin](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) with which we can specify versions of project dependencies, including conjure generators.

 ## Development